iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ## Data management

-On top of Git version control for your code, the source control view now lets you manage datasets and models tracked by DVC without using the terminal.
-The DVC panel shows you the state of the workspace, similarly to the familiar Git panel.
+On top of Git version control for your code, the _Source Control_ view now lets you manage datasets and models tracked by DVC without using the terminal.
+The DVC panel shows you the state of the workspace.
 From here you can track artifacts and synchronize versions with your remote repository.

-You can also use the DVC tracked panel in the explorer view to quickly navigate the files in the DVC project(s) in your workspace.
+You can also use the DVC tracked panel in the _Explorer_ view to quickly navigate the files in the DVC project(s) in your workspace.

 <video controlslist="nodownload" preload="metadata" autoplay muted loop
 style="width:100%;"><source src="/uploads/images/2022-06-14/data-management.mp4" type="video/mp4">
 Your browser does not support the video tag. </video>

 ---

 # What's next?